 School Programs

-Once every school year, master FSO musicians visit select elementary schools in the Cumberland County Schools (CCS) to give third grade students engaging presentations and informative Q&A sessions supplementing the music teachers’ own work with the FSO/CCS pre-approved curriculum guide.
+Every year FSO musicians visit select elementary schools in Cumberland County Schools (CCS) to give third grade students engaging presentations and informative Q&A sessions supplementing the music teachers’ own work with the FSO/CCS pre-approved curriculum guide.
 All of this is to prepare the students for their upcoming trip to the Symphony.
-In the late fall of this year, the FSO will release virtual youth concerts for all 4,000+ third grade students in the Cumberland County Schools.
 This concert is often the first introduction for these students to a live symphonic concert experience.
 We are grateful for United Way of Cumberland County’s Youth Growth Stock Trust for making this program possible with their generous support.

 High School Musician Mentoring